antoniogamiz/perl6-gsoc-application/README.md

 #### doc/lib/\* Spinning-off and Cache System

-In the [lib folder](https://github.com/perl6/doc/tree/master/lib) there are several modules defined that can be taken apart to independent modules in the Perl6 Ecosystem.
+There are several modules defined in the [lib folder](https://github.com/perl6/doc/tree/master/lib) that can be taken apart to independent modules in the Perl6 Ecosystem.
 As [#1937](https://github.com/perl6/doc/issues/2529) and [#2573](https://github.com/perl6/doc/issues/2529) issues say, `Perl6::Documentable` and `Perl6::Type` need a test suite which covers most of the use cases (currently there is almost none).
 Moreover, documentation about these modules does not exist, so new people that need to